PantDivya/CalculatorApp/README.md

 "# Calculator_App"

-"# This is a console app that perform basic operation of a calculator."
+This is a console app that perform basic operation of a calculator.

-"# The purpose of writing this is to understand the basic concept and logic of c# language and creating the calculator app using those concept."
+The purpose of writing this is to understand the basic concept and logic of c# language and creating the calculator app using those concept.

 Interpolation: allows developers to insert variables or expressions into string literals.